Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Introduction

 \subsection{Related Works}

-Early works on downlink transmission with one-bit DACs have mainly focused on linear-quantized precoding schemes, in which the precoders are obtained by simply quantizing the classical linear precoders \cite{linear1,linear2,SQUID}.
-Despite the advantage of their low computational complexities, such linear precoders usually suffer from high symbol error floors, especially in the high SNR regime.
-To overcome the error floor issues, there have been emerging works on analyzing and designing nonlinear precoders for one-bit downlink transmission.
+Early works on downlink transmission with one-bit DACs have mainly focused on {the analysis and design} of linear-quantized precoding schemes, in which the precoders are obtained by simply quantizing the classical linear precoders \cite{SQUID}\cite{linear2,linear1,TITpaper}. {In particular, the authors in \cite{TITpaper} have given a unified performance analysis for a wide class of linear-quantized precoding schemes, including quantized matched-filter (MF) and zero-forcing (ZF) precoding as special cases.
+They have also identified the optimal linear-quantized precoder within the considered class.} Despite the advantage of their low computational complexities, { the linear-quantized} precoders usually suffer from severe bit error rate (BER) floors, especially in the high signal-to-noise ratio (SNR) regime.

-Nonlinear precoding schemes based on the minimum mean square error (MMSE) criterion have been considered in \cite{SQUID,C3PO2,ADMM}.
-More specifically, the corresponding MMSE model has been formulated and several nonlinear MMSE precoders have been proposed in \cite{SQUID}, including the semidefinite relaxation (SDR) precoder and the more computationally efficient squared-infinity norm Douglas-Rachford splitting (SQUID) precoder.
-To further reduce the computational cost of SQUID, two precoders named C1PO and C2PO that are based on biconvex relaxation have been proposed in \cite{C3PO2}.
-In \cite{ADMM}, the authors have designed an algorithm based on the alternating direction method of multipliers (ADMM) framework, which is guaranteed to converge under some mild conditions.

-Note that the nonlinear precoding schemes shift the precoding design from traditional block-level to symbol-level.
-Through a symbol-by-symbol design, multiuser interference can be constructive to the useful signal power.
-Therefore, it is helpful to take the constructive interference (CI) into consideration when designing (symbol-level) precoders.
-The MMSE metric, however, views all interference as destructive, thus is sub-optimal for the nonlinear transmission schemes.

-The concept of CI has been well studied for symbol-level precoding \cite{CI1,CI2,CI3,CItutorial}.
-Roughly speaking, the CI effect is measured by the distance from the noise-free received signal to the boundary of the decision region.
-Recently, the idea of CI has been incorporated into the one-bit precoding design\cite{CIfirst,CImodel,PBB,CIBB,CI1bitoverview}.
-More specifically, the CI model for one-bit precoding, which maximizes the CI effect subject to the one-bit constraint, has been formulated for the first time in \cite{CIfirst}.

-Later, the authors in \cite{CImodel} have proposed an alternative CI-based model, called symbol scaling model, which admits a simpler formulation.
-In \cite{ciequivalent}, the authors have shown that the previous two CI formulations are equivalent.
-There are also some works that directly consider the symbol error probability (SEP) criterion\cite{sep2,sep3,GEMM}.
-In fact, the CI criterion is closely related to the SEP criterion.
-In particular, it has been shown in \cite{sep3} that for PSK signaling, maximizing the CI effect can be seen as minimizing an upper-bound approximation of the SEP.